mark1791/3D_Printing_Tools/README.md

 ## Installation

-### Addon Manager
+### Automatic Installation (recommended)
-3D Printing Tools workbench has been added to the [FreeCAD-adoons](https://github.com/FreeCAD/FreeCAD-addons) repository and is therefore available to download from the built-in [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#1-builtin-addon-manager).
+3D Printing Tools workbench has been added to the [FreeCAD-addons](https://github.com/FreeCAD/FreeCAD-addons) repository and is therefore available to download from the built-in [Addon Manager](https://github.com/FreeCAD/FreeCAD-addons#1-builtin-addon-manager).
 **Note:** Restarting FreeCAD is required to enable the workbench.

 ### Manual Installation